 As one of the great mobile games, it deserves better than fading into obscurity and hopefully the developers will think again.

-We put together a video with our thoughts on these developments.
+See above for a video with our thoughts on these developments.